 Supporting someone with mental ill health

-If you help care for someone close who’s living with a mental health condition, it can feel difficult to get the answers and support you might need.
+If you help care for a family member or friend who’s living with a mental health condition, it can feel difficult to get the answers and support you might need.
 We can help.

-As well as our one to one support and advice, we also offer two groups for family members and anyone supporting someone close who has a mental health condition.
-Both sessions are friendly and supportive – and are staffed by our Carer Support Workers.
-Both groups are now running in-person once again, and require booking before attending.
-Please get in touch to book your place, and if you’re not sure if a group is right for you please get in touch and one of our team can give you an idea of what we do.
+As well as our one-to-one support and advice, we also offer two groups for family members and anyone supporting someone close who has a mental health condition.
+Both sessions are friendly and supportive, and are led by our Carer Support Workers.
+If you’re not sure if a group is right for you please get in touch and one of our team can give you an idea of what we do.

 York Mental Health Carers

 A monthly group where some sessions are focused on sharing support, and others are discussions led by visiting speakers.
 New members are always welcome.
-We meet on the second Wednesday of each month from 7pm.
+We meet on the second Wednesday of each month from 7 to 9pm.
 We run this group in partnership with Rethink Mental Illness York Group.

 Mental Health Drop In

-An informal monthly session on the last Wednesday of the month, come anytime from 6 to 7pm.
+An informal monthly session on the last Wednesday of the month, come anytime from 6.15 to 8pm.
 The sessions provide a supportive space for people who are in the early stages of caring for someone with a mental health condition, including caring for a young person, or for people who are caring for someone in crisis or someone in Foss Park Hospital.

 Here are links to organisations providing information, support and advice for family members, carers and supporters of someone with mental ill health:

 Confidentiality and mental health

-The local mental health service provider Tees, Esk and Wear Valleys NHS Trust (TEWV) have a policy on confidentiality for staff when working with carers.
-The policy is called Commonsense Confidentiality and is linked below.
+The local mental health service provider Tees, Esk and Wear Valleys NHS Trust (TEWV) have principles on confidentiality for staff when working with carers.
+These are detailed on the TEWV website: Tees, Esk and Wear Valleys NHS Trust.